nre-learning/antidote/docs/hacking/index.rst

 Hacking on Antidote
 ===================

-This section is meant for people interested in developping on Antidote.
+This section is meant for people interested in developing on Antidote.

 .. toctree::
    :maxdepth: 1